Skip to content

 T+Session End — Settlement

-Vehicle wallet submits payment to the settlement rail:
+The Trust Gateway submits an XRPL Payment transaction to the settlement rail:

 XRPL payment